 After the ultrasound it all made so much sense, I had a history of see-sawing (mostly sawing) weight, clinical depression and an anxiety disorder, unwanted hair that laser wouldn’t laser away.

-PCOS explained just about everything I’d ever complained about, about being female, plus that life-ruling anxiety I had medicated for the last 8 years.
+PCOS explained just about everything I’d ever complained about, about being female, plus that life-ruling anxiety I had medicated for my mental health for the last 8 years.

 “I felt a) like a big, irresponsible dummy for waiting so long, b) elated that my symptoms had a name and c) motivated to do something.”